bharanimasi/abn-amro-recipe-usecase/README.md

 **Database Considered:**
       Considering the usecase , the database prefer for the scenarions should be more scalable , high availability , more robust and ensure it best for text based search .
 Based on this factors the best choice would be MSSQL .It satisfy all the requirement to provide best results .
 In additon , it mor adatable to develope datamodel in relation model for future developments.
 For local development , H2 in memory database.

 **Steps to builld and run application :**

 1. Clone the project from GITHUB : https://github.com/bharanimasi/abn-amro-recipe-usecase
 2. mvn clean install (to clean and compile and generate jar)
 3. mvn spring-boot:run

-Note : For local verification H2 database is configure as part of application .
-Table will automatically created during startup

 Docker based application steps below